 Dandelion Basil Pesto is one of my absolute favourite condiments.
-It is easily my most-loved way to enjoy those bitter spring greens that are such nutrition power-houses!
+I put it on almost everything!
+It is, in my opinion, the best way to preserve and enjoy these bitter spring greens that are such nutritional power-houses.

-While foraging my own dandelion leaves is the most fun, I have found some lovely options at my favourite local farmer’s and produce markets.
+While I love foraging my own dandelion leaves, I have found some lovely options at my local farmer’s market and health food stores.
+Italian chicory is also a great option that I find at my local farmers market – it’s in the dandelion family and is very similar in shape and taste.
 Have a look to see what is available in your area!

-Traditional pesto often contains Parmesan cheese and pine nuts.
+Traditional pesto contains Parmesan cheese and pine nuts.
 While this is incredibly delicious, not all of us do so well with dairy and/or nuts.
-In this version I have made the optional suggestions of substituting hemp seeds or nutritional yeast, but to perfectly honest, I prefer to leave them out completely.
-The result is more of a “pistou”, but equally delicious!
+In this version (also called a “pistou”) I have made the optional suggestions of substituting hemp seeds or nutritional yeast, if you would like a creamier texture.

 Add this sauce to salads, roast veggies or potatoes, grilled meats, grilled peaches, and more – get creative!